-Load Shed is enabled or disabled using the PC Service Tool or the digital display.
+Load Shed is enabled or disabled using the InPower service tool or the digital display.
 The relay module must be installed with a load shed module.
-Load shed includes power relay K4 on 150-1000 Amp switches and K6 on 1200-3000 Amp switches, mounted to the control plate.
-Figure 2-8 shows the location of these relays.
+Load shed includes power relay K4 on 150-1000 Amp switches and K6 with CR4 on 1200-4000 Amp switches, mounted to the control plate.
+Figure 2-10 shows the location of these relays.

-PowerCommand[®] Network Interface Module
+PowerCommand® Network Interface Module

 This option interfaces the transfer switch to the PowerCommand network.
 It allows for remote monitoring of the transfer switch.
 Some commands can be sent from the remote location.
-Interfacing is accomplished through LONWORKS software.
-Refer to the Network Installation and Operator's Manual (900-0366) for network details.
+Interfacing is accomplished through LonWorks software.
+Refer to the Network Installation and Operator's Manual (900-0366 for TP-78 networks or 900-0529 for FT-10 networks) for network details.

-The Network Interface Module is only enabled with the PC Service tool and is mounted to the digital board.
+The Network Interface Module is only enabled with the InPower service tool and is mounted to the digital board.